How do you know you have epilepsy and how can it be diagnosed?

 Sleep deprived EEG / video telemetry

 For this procedure you will be asked to have less sleep the night before.
-This increases the chance of recording abnormal electrical activity.
 It is not a disaster if you do not sleep during the test, because even if you just become drowsy, there is still the chance of detecting abnormal activity.

 The test can be performed in the same way as for a routine EEG or video telemetry, depending on the unit, but the person is asked to sleep during the test.
-Occasionally sleep is induced by a mild sedative, which is given about half an hour prior to recording, but most times you will be put in a quiet, relaxing environment with a bed and lights out.
+Occasionally sleep is induced by a mild sedative, but most times you will be put in a quiet, relaxing environment with a bed and lights out.

 EEG ambulatory monitoring